como-controlar-cambios-en-entidades-en-c-con-trackerdog

 var unchangedProperties = changeTracker.UnchangedProperties;

-On the other hand, we can undo the changes made in the instance.
+On the other hand, we can undo the changes made to the instance.

 employee.UndoChanges();

-Finally, if at any time we want to obtain an object of the original class, for example to serialize it, we can do:
+Finally, if at any point we want to obtain an object of the original class, for example to serialize it, we can do:

 employee = employee.ToUntracked();

-TrackerDog has many more interesting features, such as tracking changes in inherited classes, interfaces, or in collections.
-You have much more information on the project page which, in any case, is worth visiting.
+TrackerDog has many more interesting features, such as tracking changes in inherited classes, interfaces, or collections.
+You can find much more information on the project page, which is worth visiting in any case.

-In conclusion, TrackerDog is an interesting library to solve a common problem, and that can be useful to us in many situations avoiding a large amount of unnecessary code.
+In conclusion, TrackerDog is an interesting library to solve a common problem, and it can be useful in many situations, saving us a lot of unnecessary code.